-Kashaya is a Pomoan language spoken by the Kashia Band of Pomo Indians of the Stewarts Point Rancheria in Sonoma County in California in the USA by several dozen people.
-The name Kashaya means "skillful" and "expert gambler" in neighbouring languages, and the language is also known as Southwestern Pomo.
+Kashaya is a Pomoan language spoken in California in the USA by 45 people in 1994.
+Kashaya speakers are part of the Kashia Band of Pomo Indians, and live on the Stewarts Point Rancheria in Sonoma County.
+The name Kashaya means "skillful" and "expert gambler" in neighbouring languages.
+The language is also known as Southwestern Pomo.

 This alphabet was created by Robert Oswalt in 1961.

 l, r, rʰ and rʼ are only used in loanwords.

 After morning had come, she left.